minetest-mods/teleport-request/README.md

 - **Example Usage:** '/tpe' - teleports you to a random number of random coordinates in an evasive pattern.

 ``` /tpy ```
-- **Description:** Accept a user's request to teleport to you or teleport you to them (does not apply to those who have "tp_admin" privilege).
+- **Description:** Accept a user's request to teleport to you or teleport you to them.

 ``` /tpn ```
 - **Description:** Deny a user's request to teleport to you or teleport you to them.

-## Notes:
-Players with the 'tp_admin' privilege override all the required privileges above, except 'interact'.

 ## Dependencies
 There are no dependencies.